rogmed/foundryvtt/Data/modules/force-client-settings/README.md

 ## Current Limitations

 - The clients may be required to refresh their browser before any alterations to the forced settings made by the GM will take effect.
-- Neither the GM, nor any client with the permission to modify world settings, would be able to opt-out and individually alter any of the "soft-forced" settings.
+- The GM themselves may not opt-out and individually alter any of the "soft-forced" settings.
+That means whatever values the GM sets as "soft" defaults for other clients, they themselves must use these values.

 ## Compatibility and issues